Photo of James Moodie

 Biography

-In 1918 however while serving at Sasa (now Syria), his gallantry earned him a Distinguished Conduct Medal for æWhilst in charge of a flank patrol at Sasa on 30 September 1918, this non-commissioned officer came upon a party of 122 enemy, with four machine guns, waiting to enfilade our flank.
-He, with his patrol of three men, in company with another non-commissioned officer and three men, with great dash and determination, charged the enemy, whom they dispersed and forced to surrender.'
-Just a month after this action, he was listed as ædangerously ill, malaria', but recovered and returned to Australia on the Lancashire, disembarking at Melbourne on March 31st 1919.
+James Alfoncis Moodie DCM (SN 1104) born at Burrumbeet, was a 23 year old labourer when he enlisted in Ballarat on January 8th 1915.
+On August 8th he embarked aboard the Persia and sailed to Egypt where he would serve with the 4th Light Horse Regiment.
+In mid-1916 he was hospitalised with influenza then near the war’s end he became dangerously ill with malaria.
+Between these bouts of illness, he achieved the highlight of his service, the award of the Distinguished Conduct Medal, his citation, ‘Whilst in charge of a flank patrol at Sasa on 30 September 1918, this non-commissioned officer came upon a party of 122 enemy, with four machine guns, waiting to enfilade our flank.
+He, with his patrol of three men, in company with another non-commissioned officer and three men, with great dash and determination, charged the enemy, whom they dispersed and forced to surrender’.
+Still suffering from the effects of malaria he returned home aboard the Lancashire, disembarked on March 31st 1919 and was discharged on June 27th.

 Location in Ballarat Avenue of Honour